sezaru/futures-error-chain/README.md

 ## Usage

-Just use like the `error-chain` crate, you run the `future_chain!` macro that will create the code needed to work with `error-chain` create.
+Just use like the `error-chain` crate, you run the `future_chain!` macro that will create the code needed to work with `error-chain` crate.

 Example:
 ```rust